Negatively Skewed Distribution

 A type of distribution in which more values are concentrated on the right side (tail) of the distribution graph

-A negatively skewed distribution, also known as the left-skewed distribution, is when more values are concentrated on the left-side of the mean of the distribution.
+A negatively skewed distribution, also known as a left-skewed distribution, is a distribution in which more values are concentrated on the left side of the mean than on the right side.
 Negative skewness has important implications on the mean, median, and mode of the data.

 In finance, a left-skewed distribution means there will likely be frequent small gains and few large losses.
 An investor would not want a negatively skewed return distribution because the large losses will cancel out the small gains.